umerjaved178/umerjaved178/README.md

 - 👯 Want to collaborate on exciting React projects
 - 🥅 2021 Goals: Contribute to Opensource projects
 - 📫 You can reach me at umerjaved178@gmail.com
-- ⚡ Fun fact: I love to travel
+- ⚡ Fun fact: Have strong business insight

 <!-- Actual text -->